CharlesMassry/Playbookr/README.md

     $ rake db:create
     $ rake db:migrate

 You need to set Stripe API keys for the sign up process to work.
-Follow the `.env.sample` to get the your API keys.
+Follow the `.env.sample` to get your API keys.
 You can then run:

     $ rails server